moxious/halin/README.md

 does use a JS error reporting library called Sentry to help catch errors and improve the software, but nothing about your configuration is sent back to me.

+3. How does Halin work?

+Halin uses pure cypher/bolt connections to nodes in your cluster, and uses Neo4j's existing management interfaces and queries, including things like JMX, to obtain all statistics.

+4. Do I have to run Halin as an admin user?

+No, but some types of data (for example your configuration) are not available unless you are an administrator.
+If you run halin with a low privileged user, some features may not be available or work as expected.

 ## Installing Halin

 **Neo4j Desktop minimum version 1.1.10 is required.**